drainlm/Personalized-Relocation-Helper-/README.md

 ### Crime Data

 The crime data is collected using the [FBI Crime Data Explorer API]([https://cde.ucr.cjis.gov/LATEST/webapp/#/pages/docApi](https://cde.ucr.cjis.gov/LATEST/webapp/#/pages/docApi)).
-The API retrieved data on several types of crime where a charge was made in each state from 2018-2021.
-The types of crime were then sorted to violent and non-violent crimes and then totaled.
+The API retrieved data on several types of crime *where a charge was made* in each state from 2018-2021.
+The types of crime were then sorted to violent and non-violent* crimes and then totaled.
 This was then pivoted to more clearly display the data.

+*Note: While violent and non-violent crimes both have significant consequences to individuals and communities, violent crimes are considered more serious due to the physical harm caused, and therefore separate.

+* Violent crime includes four offenses: Murder and Non-negligent 			 	Manslaughter, Rape, Robbery, and Aggravated Assault.
+* Non-violent crime includes All Other Offenses (Except Traffic), Arson, Burglary, Curfew and Loitering Law Violations, Disorderly Conduct, Driving Under the Influence, Drug Abuse Violations - Grand Total, Drunkenness, Embezzlement, Forgery and Counterfeiting, Fraud, Gambling - Total, Human Trafficking - Commercial Sex Acts, Human Trafficking - Involuntary Servitude, Larceny - Theft, Liquor Laws, Manslaughter by Negligence, Motor Vehicle Theft, Offenses Against the Family and Children, Prostitution and Commercialized Vice, Stolen Property: Buying, Receiving, Possessing, Suspicion, Vagrancy, Vandalism, Weapons:
+  Carrying, Possessing, Etc., Sex Offenses (Except Rape, and Prostitution and Commercialized Vice), Simple Assault.

 ### Housing Prices

 The housing price data is collected from a csv file on the [Zillow Research Data](https://www.zillow.com/research/data/) website.
 The data was narrowed to only include 2018-2022 data for the 10 states of interest.
-Interpolate was used to get the average fo adjacent cells in a State row when there was an absent value.
+Interpolate was used to get the average of adjacent cells in a State row when there was an absent value.
 The median house price for each year by state was then calculated.

 ### Points of Interest